-PARENT HELPERS / VOLUNTEERS AND CONTRACTORS
+PARENT/CARER HELPERS / VOLUNTEERS AND CONTRACTORS

-The participation, involvement and help of parents, close relatives and other volunteers are welcome and appreciated for various activities both in school and on excursions.
-The school may utilise contractors for varying activities.
+The participation, involvement and help of parents/carers, close relatives and other volunteers are welcome and appreciated for various activities both in school and on excursions.
+We recognise that parents and carers are the primary educators for their children and we strive to uphold NSW Child Safe Standard 3: families and communities are informed and involved and National Catholic Safeguarding Standard 3: partnering with families, carers and communities.

-It is important that all volunteers and contractors are aware that they are subject to child protection legislation.
+It is important that all volunteers and contractors are aware that they may be subject to child protection legislation and may require a WWCC.
 This means all volunteers must:

-- Sign on at the front office, receive an induction pack and get a visitors' badge from the office as per school procedure. - Check with the school what the current requirements are for working with children in their volunteer role. - Follow our commitment to safeguarding and not engaging in any inappropriate behaviour towards any children.
-Although volunteers are technically not employed by the school, they are considered to be 'staff' for legal purposes and need to be aware that complaints about inappropriate behaviour towards a child or young person are subject to investigation.
+- Sign on at the front office, and get a visitors badge from the office as per school procedure. - Complete the CSBB Contractor and Volunteer Engagement form - Follow our commitment to Safeguarding and not engage in any inappropriate behaviour towards any children.
+Although volunteers are technically not employed by the school, they are considered to be 'employees' under the Children's Guardian Act 2019 and need to be aware that complaints about inappropriate behaviour towards a child or young person is subject to investigation. - All parents must comply with the parent code of conduct.